Terms of Service

 The All Kinds of Minds Practice makes no guarantees, expressed or implied, regarding the resolution of consent disputes between legal guardians.
 By engaging with the services of the All Kinds of Minds Practice, clients acknowledge and agree to these terms and conditions.
 The practice shall not be held liable for any inconvenience or consequences arising from the inability to proceed with an assessment due to unresolved consent issues.
 Clients are advised to consult with their legal professionals to resolve disputes and understand their rights and responsibilities.

-• Private psychological assessments are recognised as both expensive and time-consuming.
-The primary objective of the initial Consultation Appointment is to evaluate whether there are sufficient neurodivergent traits to justify proceeding with a comprehensive assessment.
+• Private autism assessments are recognised as being both expensive and time-consuming.
+The primary objective of the initial Parent Consultation Appointment and subsequent Teacher-Rated Assessments is to determine whether there are sufficient neurodivergent traits present to justify proceeding with a comprehensive assessment.

 If it is determined, following the Consultation Appointment, that a specific assessment is required, subsequent assessment appointments will be prioritised and scheduled at the earliest possible opportunity.

-• Unless explicitly agreed in advance for older adolescents, children should not attend the Parent Consultation Appointment, the Parent Interview Appointment, or the Parent Feedback Appointment.
-This policy also applies to remote appointments.
-If the child or young person is present during these appointments, the session will not proceed, and the client will be liable for 50% of the appointment fee.
+• Unless explicitly agreed in advance for older adolescents, children and young people should not attend the Parent Consultation Appointment, Parent Interview Appointment, or Parent Feedback Appointment.
+This policy applies to both in-person and remote appointments.
+If a child or adolescent is present during any of these appointments without prior agreement, the session will not proceed and it will need to be rescheduled.

 • All information provided on this website is for general informational purposes only and should not be considered a substitute for professional psychological advice.
 The content, including text, graphics, images, links, and other material, is not intended to diagnose, treat, or provide psychological recommendations for any individual.